Kkies/predicting_craiglist_car_prices/README.md

 ## Analysis

 Based on our data, we came across many findings.
-The prices don’t differ very much in each state in the US.
-But we do find that the used car prices are slightly higher in the states neighboured on Canada (such as Alaska, Idaho, Washington, Montana, North Dakota).
+We found that there was a statistical difference of mean selling price between the various 50 states. specifically, we found that used car prices were slightly higher in the states neighboured on Canada (such as Alaska, Idaho, Washington, Montana, North Dakota).
 Depending on the car condition, price was generally higher for cars that were new and like new conditions.
+In general, we found that there was statistical significance in including nearly all of the available catagorical features that were provided in the initial dataset.
+This resulted in our preprocessed data having over 144 columns, prior to any interaction generation.

 #### Based on our model we identified three key features:
 Odometer , Age, and year